 “You cannot oppress, enslave, kill, torture, maim people for 200 years and then celebrate the fact that they’re democratic at the end of it.”

-Even after facing such immense setbacks and problems, we have come a long way in these 75 years of freedom.
+Even after facing these immense setbacks and problems, the nation has now come a long way in these 75 years of freedom.

 From being a country that struggled to feed its citizens, India is now a food surplus nation, which even exports its food products across the world.